 When is Malaga fair?

 The dates for 2019 are Thursday 15 to Saturday 24 August.
 Celebrations start with a massive firework display near the port at midnight on Wednesday 14 August.
-Then festivities continue on La Malagueta beach with a concert, usually featuring one of Spain’s best-known groups.
+Then festivities continue on La Malagueta beach with a concert, usually featuring one of Spain’s best-known singers or groups.